ricencode/ricencode.github.io/index.md

 ## How to query this database?

 ### The simple way
-This database was designed as a Shiny application and was deployed in the shinyapps.io (https://ricencode.shinyapps.io/RICENCODE/).
-You can query this database using this URL.
+This database was designed as a Shiny application and was deployed in the shinyapps.io.
+You can query this database using this [URL](https://ricencode.shinyapps.io/RICENCODE/).

 ### The hard way

-## How to contribute to the improvement of this database?
+## How to contribute to this database?

 ### The simple way
+This database was designed as a Shiny application and was deployed in the shinyapps.io.
+You can submit data to this database using this [URL](https://ricencode.shinyapps.io/RICENCODE/).

 ### The hard way